djangocon/2020.djangocon.eu/djangocon_2020/content/talks/talks/talks.md

 title: talks
 layout: simple

-All contents of the program will be listed below.
-Stay tuned on Twitter [@DjangoConEurope](https://twitter.com/djangoconeurope){:target="_blank"} as we announce them one by one.
+We are preparing some amazing content for this year's edition.
+The entire program will be listed below, stay tuned on Twitter [@DjangoConEurope](https://twitter.com/djangoconeurope){:target="_blank"} as we announce them one by one.

+If you wan to apply to make your own talk please refer to the [call for papers](/talks/cfp/).